| |

 in Mexico while he was working on the Post Office Building

-a series of richly ornamented neo-Gothie windows.
+a series of richly ornamented neo-Gothic windows.
 His most

 important work, the exterior of the National Theatre (1904) in